Understanding the FCC one-to-one consent rule update

 Record-keeping requirements

-• Advertisers must keep thorough records of consent under the FCC 1-to-1 consent rule.
-Also, under the separate but related telemarketing sales rule (TSR) from the Federal Trade Commission (FTC), businesses performing the communication outreach are required to keep these records for at least five years from the date of consent and outreach.
-This documentation is important to have in case of a regulator questioning or lawsuit inquiry and can serve as proof of the consent transaction.
+• Lead buyers should maintain thorough records of TCPA consent, as they bear the full legal risk and burden of proof if a party later claims they “did not consent to receive a call or text message.”
+Additionally, under the Telemarketing Sales Rule (TSR) from the Federal Trade Commission (FTC), businesses conducting communication outreach are required to keep these records for at least five years from the date of consent and outreach.
+This documentation is crucial in case of regulatory questioning or lawsuit inquiries, serving as proof of the consent transaction.

-The FCC one-to-one consent rule, while crucial in protecting consumers from unconsented communications outreach, does have certain exceptions that allow businesses to contact individuals without prior express written consent.
-These exceptions provide businesses with some flexibility in communicating with consumers in specific situations.
+The TCPA, while crucial in protecting consumers from unconsented communications outreach, does have certain exceptions that allow businesses to contact individuals without prior express consent.
+These TCPA exceptions provide businesses with some flexibility in communicating with consumers in specific situations.

 For example, the TCPA recognizes the need for swift communication in emergencies.
 Businesses can send texts or automated calls without prior consent if they are crucial for protecting people’s health or safety.
 This exception covers alerts for instance about severe weather, recalls, or public safety notifications.

-Best practices on how to comply with the FCC one-to-one consent rule
+Best practices on how to comply with the TCPA

-To ensure compliance with the FCC one-to-one consent piece of the ruling, businesses should implement robust procedures and systems.
+To ensure compliance with the TCPA, businesses should implement robust procedures and systems.
 Here are some best practices to consider:

 Obtain clear and explicit consent

-Always get the green light in writing from your customers before sending any text messages or making robocalls.
+Always present and document consent to contact from your customers before sending any text messages or using automated regulated technologies for outbound calling.
 Make sure the consent language is crystal clear and to the point.
 Clearly state why you need their consent and give them a simple way to opt out.

 When asking for consent, keep it simple and straightforward.
-Don’t use jargon or language that could be misinterpreted.
+Avoid using jargon or language that could be misinterpreted.
 Be direct about why you need their consent and how they can opt out.

 Document consent

-You must have a record of the consent transaction including date, time, who consented, and what language they agreed to.
-This consent transaction record should be checked (programmatically or manually) for compliance by the contacting party before the calling or texting outreach.
+You should have a record of the consent transaction including date, time, who consented, and what language they agreed to.
+This consent transaction record can be checked (programmatically or manually) for compliance by the contacting party before the calling or texting outreach.

 The TCPA notes needing “prior express written consent” (PEWC) but the ESIGN rules allows for the consent agreement and signature to be provided and collected digitally.